excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT.md

    - Type "Update-Database" (no quotes) in the console and hit enter to create the database.
 This will run the Entity Framework migration scripts.
 If this fails with a message telling you the command is unrecognized, restart Visual Studio and try again.
      * The connection string in Launchpad.Web web.config determines where the database will be created
      * The default is localhost/sqlexpress with initial catalog Launchpad
-     * When the web.config connection string is changed, update the connection string in Launchpad.Data.IntegrationTests
+     * If you have a different instance name, change the "Data Source" portion of this to your instance.
+Also change this value in the app.config in Launchpad.Data.IntegrationTests.
 4. Install IIS
-   - Open up the Control Panel
+   - Open up the Control Panel.
-   - Click "Programs"
+   - Click "Programs".
-   - Click "Turn Windows features on or off"
+   - Click "Turn Windows features on or off".
-   - Expand the "Internet Information Services" node
+   - Expand the "Internet Information Services" node.
+   - Check the "Web Management Tools" checkbox.
-   - Select "World Wide Web Services"
+   - Check the "World Wide Web Services" checkbox.
+   - Expand the "World Wide Web Services node.
+   - Expand the "Application Development Features" node.
+   - Check the "ASP.NET 4.6" checkbox.
-   - Click "OK"
+   - Click "OK".
 5. Add the launchpad application to IIS
    - Click the start button, and search for "inetmgr".
 Open the IIS Manager application.
    - Expand the root node, right click on "Sites" and select "Add Website".
    - Enter "Launchpad" as the Site name and point the physical path to the full path of the Launchpad.Web folder.
+(Example: C:\Source\launchpad-dotnet-api\Launchpad.Web)
    - Change port 80 to 52431.
    - Click OK
    - Click "Application Pools" from the left nav.
    - Right click the "Launchpad" application pool and select "Advanced Settings...".
-   - Change the .NET CLR Version to v4.0
+   - Ensure the .NET CLR Version is v4.0.
-   - Under "Identity", right click the "..." button.
+   - Under the "Process Model" section, click the bolded word "ApplicationPoolIdentity", then click the "..." button.
    - Click "Custom account" and click "Set"
    - Type in your windows credentials and click OK.
 6. Add your windows credentials to SQL Server
    - Open up SQL Server Management Studio.
-   - Enter "Localhost" as the server name.
+   - Enter "localhost" as the server name.
    - Click "Connect"
    - Expand the "Security" folder
    - Expand the "Logins" folder